EAimTY/tuic/tuic-quinn/README.md

 This crate provides a wrapper [`Connection`](https://docs.rs/tuic-quinn/latest/tuic_quinn/struct.Connection.html) around [`quinn::Connection`](https://docs.rs/quinn/latest/quinn/struct.Connection.html).
 It can be used to perform TUIC operations.

-Note that there is no TUIC protocol flow state machine abstraction in this crate.
+Note that there is no state machine abstraction for the TUIC protocol flow in this crate.
 You need to implement it yourself.

 ## License